AleoNet/welcome/documentation/guides/solidity-to-leo/nft-standard-difference.md

 data is identical) produces a brand-new nft_commit, guaranteeing each token is non-fungible.

 **Re-obfuscation** –
-Owners may “rotate” privacy by choosing a fresh random scalar and calling `update_edition_private`, breaking on-chain linkage to prior transfers.
+Owners may "rotate" privacy by choosing a fresh random scalar and calling `update_edition_private`, breaking on-chain linkage to prior transfers.

 ## Publishing (and re-hiding) content